Training and development

 The Commission invests in a number of initiatives to give our employees the skills and experience to deliver Commission services.

-Each year, areas for training and development are identified that will support the Commission in meeting its legislative requirements and to enhance their ability to deliver services.
-In 2019–20, mandatory training for all staff included a Beyond Blue course called Managing Mental Health Risks at Work and cyber security e‑learning modules.
+Each year, areas for training and development are identified that will support the Commission in meeting its legislative requirements and to enhance our ability to deliver services.

 Learning opportunities for staff included e-learning modules, support for formal study, short courses, attendance at conferences, and coaching and mentoring.

 During 2020–21, 47 new employees (ongoing or non-ongoing) commenced, and 49 employees (ongoing or non-ongoing) departed the Commission.

 Conditions of employment

 All employees, except Senior Executive Service (SES) employees, are covered by the Fair Work Commission Enterprise Agreement 2017–2020.
 A Remuneration Determination was signed effective from 1 October 2020 which extended the operation of the Enterprise agreement for a further 3 years.

 At 30 June 2021, the Commission had three SES Band 1 positions.
 Employment conditions for SES employees are set out in individual determinations made by the General Manager under s.24(1) of the Public Service Act.
 The determinations are comprehensive documents covering each SES employee’s terms and conditions, with many conditions aligned with those in the enterprise agreement.

 The Commission provides flexible working arrangements to help employees balance work and other responsibilities, including: